frto027/HeartBeatLanClientBSQuest/README.md

 This mod supports DIY Interface via Unity asset bundle, please refer to [UnityUI/Readme.md](UnityUI/Readme.md)

+> [!NOTE]
+> **FELL FREE TO REQUEST UI FEATURE**
+> If you are creating a super cool UI but can't do it with current mod, fell free to open an issue.
-If you have any ideas about the UI, please open a issue.
-More customization capabilities can be added in the future, if someone needs it, such as binding the UI to the saber.
+> If you have any ideas about the UI, also welcome to open an issue.
+More customization capabilities can be added in the future if someone wants it.

 # Development information